|View source on GitHub|

-A Minimal Thread Device does not subscribe to multicast traffic and forwards all messages to its Parent.
+A Minimal Thread Device does not subscribe to the all-routers multicast address and forwards all messages to its Parent.
 There are two types of MTDs:

 - Minimal End Device (MED) — transceiver always on, does not need to poll for messages from its parent

 - Sleepy End Device (SED) — normally disabled, wakes on occasion to poll for messages from its parent